 Be sure you pay attention to a team’s schedule, checking if the team played the night before or has another game the following night.
 Not only can this affect on-court performance, but it can play into how a coach uses the players.
 Will minutes be reduced and the bench lengthened?
 How much load management will be deployed?

 It’s also important to just not glance at the schedule, see a team has two games in as many nights, played the night before, and assume everyone on the team played a full slate of minutes in the first game.
 Depending on the matchups, the coach could’ve sat some of the better players in the first of the two games looking ahead to the second one.
+You often see this with veteran players.
 Review the minutes played to get a better picture.
 This is how you can use load management to your advantage.

 Additionally, be aware of teams playing three games in four nights, which can sometimes be the case in the NBA.
-It doesn’t take too long to review schedules and minutes, but it’s a very basic step in the betting process that often gets overlooked.
+It doesn’t take too long to review schedules and minutes, but it’s a very basic step in the betting process that can get overlooked.

 Talent vs. Coaching and Effort